ISO 639-2: Collections of languages

 Codes registered for 639-2 that are listed as collective codes in ISO 639-5 (and collective codes by name in ISO 639-2):

 Reserved for local use

 The interval from qaa to qtz is "reserved for local use" and is not used in ISO 639-2 nor in ISO 639-3.
 These codes are typically used privately for languages not (yet) in either standard.
+Microsoft Windows uses the qps language code for pseudo-locales generated automatically from English strings, designed for testing software localization.

 Special situations

 There are four generic codes for special situations: